OctopusDeploy/docs/docs/packaging-applications/build-servers/github-actions.md

 ```

 ### Pushing artifacts to Octopus Server

-Once the artifacts are packaged, use the Octopus CLI Action to [push](https://octopus.com/docs/octopus-rest-api/octopus-cli/push) the packages to the Octopus Server built-in repository.
-The following example pushes the packages created from the Package operation.
+Once the artifacts are packaged, use the Octopus CLI Action to [push](/docs/octopus-rest-api/octopus-cli/push.md) the packages to the Octopus Server built-in repository.
+The following example pushes the packages created from the previous `pack` operation.

 ```yaml
     - name: Push OctoPetShop Database